 Kenneth Welsh (1942 – 2022)

-Kenneth Welsh passed away on May 5th, at the age of eighty.
+Kenneth Welsh passed away on 5 May 2022, at the age of eighty.

 A highly regarded film actor in Canada, he is perhaps best known for his role in Twin Peaks.
 He also appeared as the Vice President of the United States, Raymond Baker (modeled after then-VP Dick Cheney), in the 2004 disaster film The Day After Tomorrow and as Dr. Hepburn, the father of Katherine Hepburn, in The Aviator.